ezy4real54/Supply_Chain_Engineering/README.md

 # Supply_Chain_Engineering
-This projectdisplays my competence as a Data Engineer
+This project displays my competence as a Data Engineer